Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 }
 ```

-Note that the greeter doesn't send a way for the claimer to identify from which setup the share is from.
+Note that the claimer does not have a way to identify from which setup the share
+is from.
+This information is not sent by the greeter.
-In theory this means we could end up with recipients sending incompatible share to the claimer:
+In theory this means that a recipient could send an incompatible share to the claimer:

-- In case a new setup is done in the middle of the invitation recovery
+- When a new setup is made in the middle of the invitation recovery
-- In case a malicious Parsec server provide a previous setup to one (or multiple) recipient(s)
+- When a malicious Parsec server provide a previous setup to one (or multiple) recipient(s)

-This is not a big concern given in all those case the claimer will end up with an invalid
+This is not a big concern because in all those cases the claimer will end up with an invalid
 secret and won't be able to decrypt the recovery data.

 Once enough shares are collected, the secret can be computed.

-The claimer hence get access to `reveal_token` and `data_key`, it can then retrieve `ciphered_data`:
+The claimer gets access to `reveal_token` and `data_key`, it can then retrieve `ciphered_data`:

 ```json5
 [